Meet Alastor

 Meet Gabby

-Gabby was a relinquish to us and has fit in perfectly ever sense.
+Gabby came to us a few years ago after being with her family for 30 years.
+They were getting older and wanted to place her with us for the next step in life.
 She is one of the most mellow birds we have at the store and does well with a wide demographic.
-She LOVES to smack her beak on the perch and make “jungle noises” a Black palms sign they are happy and in a great mood.
-She came to us in an unideal feather condition but has since been allowing her feathers to grow back wonderfully!
+She LOVES to smack her beak on the perch and make “jungle noises” a Black Palm's sign that they are happy and in a great mood.
+She seasonally picks feathers on her chest, so she may look different each time you see her.
+Her face also flushes brighter red when she is excited.

 About Black Palm Cockatoos